Pancreatic Cyst Treatment In Singapore

 Blood Tests

 While blood tests alone cannot diagnose pancreatic cysts, they can provide information on the pancreas’s overall health and detect markers associated with inflammation or malignancy.
+For instance, the CA 19-9 blood test may be performed to assess for malignant potential, though high levels can also indicate other conditions.

-Get an Accurate Diagnosis & Specialised Treatment For Your Condition Today
+Get an Accurate Diagnosis & Specialised Treatment For Pancreatic Cysts

-Consult our dual fellowship-trained surgeon for a personalised treatment plan today.
+Consult our dual fellowship-trained surgeon for a precise diagnosis and a personalised treatment plan for pancreatic cysts in Singapore.

-Treatment Options
+Pancreatic Cyst Treatment Options

 Complications Associated with Pancreatic Cysts